How FICO Credit Scores Are Calculated

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO score was developed by Fair Isaac and Company.
+All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine a credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to build your credit score:

-- Late Payments - Do you have a history of late payments?
+- Payment History - Do you have a history of late payments?

-- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-These factors are assigned weights based on the formula being used.
-Each formula produces a single number which may vary slightly from one agency to another.
-FICO scores range from 300 to 800.
+Each of these factors is assigned a value and a weight.
+Each formula produces a single number which varies slightly from one agency to another.
+FICO scores can be as low as 300 and as high as 800.
 Higher is better.
-Most borrowers who want to get a mortgage loan score 620 or above.
+Most people who want to get a mortgage loan these days score 620 or above.

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Because the credit score is entirely based on your lifelong credit history, it's very difficult to change it quickly.
 You must appeal for the credit agency to remove any incorrect reporting from your credit report; this is really the only "quick fix" for credit problems.